chipsalliance/firrtl-spec/spec.md

 ## Unsigned Integers

 A literal unsigned integer can be created given a non-negative integer value and an optional positive bit width.
+Integer literals are of constant type.
 The following example creates a 10-bit unsigned integer representing the number 42.

 ``` firrtl
 UInt<10>(42)